It can be tough to stay strong in the cost of living crisis. Image: Travis Constantine

 If anxiety starts to overwhelm you, Peters suggests you try some simple grounding exercises.
-For example, focus on each of your five senses, and think of something that you are currently able to see, touch, taste and hear.
+For example, focus on each of your five senses, and think of something that you are currently able to see, smell, touch, taste and hear.

 A representative for Anxiety UK says there are a variety of self-help tools and resources available via websites, apps and other outlets you can access to help teach you grounding techniques and simple breathing exercises to help keep you calm and relaxed.

 The charity offers a range of free resources and self-help tools, information and fact sheets free to download from its website, webinars to watch for free and access to therapy and other services at reduced costs.